-Here is a list I put together of paint prices by company – it may not be spot on since I did this 2 years ago, but it tells you the price difference proportionally by company:
+Here is a list I put together of paint prices by company – it may not be spot on since I did this a few years ago, but it tells you the price difference proportionally by company:

 M Graham & Co walnut oil is used for my initial painting washes and medium – although I mostly use paint straight from the tube – the walnut oil is normally for the beginning stages of the painting and I use small amounts to make the paint more fluid.

-If you are painting on a water based ground like acrylic gesso, be careful how much walnut oil you add for your washes – if it beads up you used too much.
-Oil on acrylic forms a mechanical, rather than a chemical, bond and needs plenty of tooth to catch hold – too much extra oil saturates the tooth and won’t grab well.
+If you are painting on a water-based ground like acrylic gesso, be careful how much walnut oil you add for your washes – if it beads up you used too much.
+Oil on acrylic forms a mechanical bond, rather than a chemical bond.
+It needs plenty of tooth to catch hold – too much extra oil saturates the tooth and doesn’t adhere well.
 In that case, just wipe it off and start over or add more pigment and paint into the area.

 If you are like most artists and like to use mineral spirits for your initial paint washes – I did for most of my career – the best one to use is Gamsol.

-Turpenoid Natural is what I use to clean my brushes – gets all the paint, including dried on paint, out of my brushes.
+Turpenoid Natural is what I use to clean my paintbrushes – it gets all the paint, including dried on paint, out of my brushes.
 It is non-toxic and the little left in my brushes after squeezing with a paper towel won’t harm my paintings at all.

-It leaves my brushes nicely conditioned, which helps them last a lot longer than if I used soap and water, and I can easily get a razor sharp edge with my brushes (I haven’t washed my brushes with any type of soap and water in more than a decade).
+Turpenoid Natural leaves my brushes nicely conditioned which helps them last a lot longer than if I used soap and water.
+It also helps me easily get a razor-sharp edge with my brushes (I haven’t washed my brushes with any type of soap and water in more than a decade).

 I now prime the MDF panels with Ecos Passivating primer.
-It is completely VOC free – no toxic off-gassing (I don’t need ventilation or a gas mask to prime my panels) – and it will absorb the toxins from other products like the formaldehyde in MDF.
+It is completely VOC free – no toxic off-gassing (I don’t need ventilation or a gas mask to prime my panels).
+The Ecos primer will absorb the toxins from other products like the formaldehyde in MDF.

-It seals the panels completely and it is wonderful to paint on – plus it usually only takes one coat – I do a second coat if I want a bit of brush texture added.
-Paint the sides as well to seal everything off from moisture.
+It seals the panels completely and it is wonderful to paint on – plus it usually only takes one coat.
+I use a second coat if I want a bit of brush texture added.
+I suggest you paint the sides as well to seal everything off from moisture.